arnaudroger/blog/20160718-TestingMultipleVersionLibrary.md

 19 - Ascii.toUpperCase('c') C
 ```

-The problem with that is that we need to use reflection to access the class methods.
+The problem with that is that we need to use reflection to access the class methods
 for that class.
 If we were to run compile code like :

 [GuavaUser.java](src/main/java/io/github/arnaudroger/tmvl/GuavaUser.java)